-The global "one shape fits all" approach has always had trouble getting good results in the tropics and midlatitudes simultaneously (Geer and Baordo, 2014) and the new global solution remains a trade-off with too little scattering in tropical convection and too much scattering in the storm tracks (Fig. 7h).
-Table 6 summarises the best configurations when the globe is instead 480 divided into three areas: ocean areas outside of tropical deep-convection; ocean areas generally in or near tropical deepconvection; and land surfaces.
-The distinction of tropical convection is made roughly using a TCWV threshold of 40 kg m-2 (this identifies a mostly equatorial band covering the ITCZ, but extending to around $30^{\circ}$ latitude in areas like the Pacific warm pool and the South Pacific convergence zone, SPCZ).
-The non-convective ocean solution is similar to the global solution, 485 which is not surprising given these scenes dominate the global score numerically, but there is an unexpected reduction of 50% in convective mixing ratio.
-Compared to Fig. 2, the skewness of background departures is brought much closer to zero at lati-
+The global one-shape-fits-all approach has always had trouble getting good results in the tropics and midlatitudes simultaneously (Geer and Baordo, 2014), and the new global solution remains a trade-off with too little scattering in tropical convection and too much scattering in the storm tracks (Fig. 7h).
+Table 6 summarises the best configurations when the globe is instead divided into three areas: ocean areas outside of tropical deep convection, ocean areas generally in or near tropical deep convection, and land surfaces.
+The distinction of tropical convection is made roughly using a TCWV threshold of 40 kg m^{-2} (this identifies a mostly equatorial band covering the ITCZ but extending to around 30° latitude in areas like the Pacific warm pool and the South Pacific convergence zone, SPCZ).
+The non-convective ocean solution is similar to the global solution, which is not surprising given these scenes dominate the global score numerically, but there is an unexpected reduction of 50 % in convective mixing ratio.
+Compared to Fig. 2, the skewness of background departures is brought much closer to zero at latitudes around 60° over ocean (not shown).
+This is consistent with the conjecture that particle fall speeds in the flux to mixing ratio conversion are too low (Geer et al., 2017a, and see earlier).
+This also demonstrates the importance of correctly modelling convection even in the midlatitudes.